p3-euchre

 Project 3 is graded on an early checkpoint as well as the full submission.
 The checkpoint submission is worth 0.5% of your overall course grade.
 The full submission is worth 9.5% of your overall course grade.

-The checkpoint consists of everything except the Euchre Game Driver.
+The checkpoint consists of everything except the Euchre Game driver.

 Submit these files to the autograder: